matthewjmiller/tech-writing/assignment-2.md

 Compose all materials in Markdown, as with our first assignment, and submit them to a repo on GitHub for in-class work. **Please create a new repo for this project and title it 01-My-Blog so I can find it more easily than I did your first projects.**

 You will also produce a formatted blog on your platform of choice.
-For peer review and final submission, you can simply email that link to your peer and/or me.
+For peer review and final submission, you can simply add that link to the file in this repo named "class-blog-links.md"

 ## Deadlines